Shambhala Community Care and Conduct

 The Shambhala Board of Directors, Shambhala Process Team, and International Care and Conduct panel have recently sent surveys to the Shambhala community.
 Please visit the website to access survey results and analysis.

-In July of 2018, the Kalapa Council engaged the services of An Olive Branch, an independent third-party organization, to perform a variety of services in the wake of complaints raised about ethical misconduct on the part of Sakyong Mipham Rinpoche and other leaders and community members.
+In July of 2018, the Kalapa Council (the former governing body of Shambhala) engaged the services of An Olive Branch, an independent third-party organization, to perform a variety of services in the wake of complaints raised about ethical misconduct on the part of Sakyong Mipham Rinpoche and other leaders and community members.
 Their assignment has now concluded.